Donovan Clingan: College career

 Clingan entered his freshman season at UConn as the Huskies' backup center behind Adama Sanogo.
 He was named to the Big East Conference All-Freshman team at the end of the regular season.
 Clingan scored four points with three rebounds, a block and two steals in the 2023 national championship game as the Huskies won 76–59.
 Although he was considered to be a likely selection in the 2023 NBA draft, he decided to return to UConn for his sophomore season.

 Clingan entered his sophomore year as UConn's starting center.
 He suffered a foot injury in a game against Seton Hall on December 20, 2023.
 Clingan returned on January 17, 2024, scoring six points and grabbing five rebounds in 16 minutes of play in a 62–48 win over 18th-ranked Creighton.

 On April 12, 2024, Clingan declared for the 2024 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Portland Trail Blazers (2024–present)
+2024–25 season: Rookie season

-Clingan was selected with the seventh overall pick by the Portland Trail Blazers in the 2024 NBA Draft.
+Clingan was selected with the seventh overall pick by the Portland Trail Blazers in the 2024 NBA draft.
 With his college number 32 retired by the Trail Blazers for Bill Walton, Clingan chose 23 as his jersey number.
 On July 4, he signed with Portland.
+Clingan participated on the Trail Blazers summer league team and was named to the All-NBA Summer League Second Team.

 Clingan made his NBA debut on October 23, 2024, in a 140–104 loss to the Golden State Warriors.
+On November 12, Clingan made his first career start in a win against the Minnesota Timberwolves.
+In the next game on November 13, Clingan again started and recorded career highs in both blocks (8) and points (17) in another win against the Minnesota Timberwolves.

+At seasons end, Clingan led all rookies in both total blocks (110) and blocks per game (1.6).
+Clingan became the first Trail Blazers rookie since Damian Lillard to earn All Rookie honors when he was named to the NBA All-Rookie Second Team.

+2025–26 season: Full-time starter

+On October 21, 2025, the Trail Blazers exercised their 2026-27 team option on Clingan.
+After not being selected for the Rising Stars Challenge in his rookie season, Clingan was selected to compete in the 2026 Rising Stars Challenge at All Star Weekend in Inglewood, California.
+On March 18, 2026, Clingan recorded a career–high 28 points in a win against the Indiana Pacers.

+At seasons end, Clingan set the Trail Blazers franchise single-season records for total offensive rebounds (347) and offensive rebounds per game (4.5), also leading the NBA in both categories.
+He also finished fifth in the league in blocks per game (1.7).